Week 48 February 24, 2023

 The same Assyrians who successfully took down the northern Kingdom were unsuccessful against Hezekiah and Judah because of Hezekiah’s great faith.
 Even though there is a new king in Assyria, Sennacherib, he is as evil and powerful as those who preceded him.
 Yet he could not overcome the power of God that sustained Hezekiah and Judah.

 Sennacherib felt the noose tightening around his neck back home in verses 9 – 10.
-Yet still he uttered even more threatening words against Judah and Hezekiah, knowing he was on a short leash, time-wise.
-Hezekiah prayed and Isaiah promised deliverance.
+Yet still he uttered even more threatening words against Judah and Hezekiah, knowing he was on a short leash, timewise.
+Hezekiah prayed and his good friend the prophet Isaiah promised deliverance.
 At the very end of chapter 19 we see that the Lord took care of Sennacherib and the Assyrians without a single arrow or casualty on Judah’s part.
-After all this success, like so many before him, Hezekiah became spiritually vulnerable and made the only really serious mistake of his life in chapter twenty.
-Unfortunately, this set up the reign of his son Manasseh, his exact opposite, who would become one of the worst kings in Judah’s history, with an extensively long and violent reign of over 50 years.
+After all this success, like so many before him, Hezekiah became spiritually vulnerable and in chapter twenty we find him making the only really serious mistake of his life.
+Unfortunately, this set up the reign of his son Manasseh, his exact spiritual opposite, who would become one of the worst kings in Judah’s history, with an extensively long and violent reign of over 50 years.
 Manasseh became king at only twelve years old (21.1), which was during the 15 years that were added onto Hezekiah’s life after his desperate prayer in chapter 20.
-Upon Manasseh’s death, his son Amon became king of Judah and only served two years, and was wicked like his father (21.20).
+Upon Manasseh’s death, his son Amon became king of Judah and only served two years, being wicked like his father (21.20).
 However, Amon’s son Josiah would become a very godly king, desperate to restore true worship to Yahweh.
 The Book of the Law was found during his tenure, which shows you just how badly things had become in Judah.
 The Word of God had disappeared, and no one seems to have noticed.

 At the end of chapter 22 God promises Josiah a peaceful death, but the disaster upon Judah that had been decreed was still to come.
 There is nothing that will stop it at this point.